SamZorSec/Arilux_AL-LC0X/README.md

 ## Todo

- - IR Remote, need to add some better interface for this instead of separate routines for each remote control device
  - Configure using some form of web based interface, eg, no need to configure for each device using the setup.h file
  - ASync TCP / MQTT client
  - Store and reload the current active Filter in EEPROM/MQTT so the device comes back up correctly after reboot
  - Check if we can use a better way of debugging lines
  - Check travis and see if that still works (never worked with it...sorry)
- - Have a way to store the remote control base code over MQTT
+ - Implement learning for the remote control.
+For example 5 seconds after startup or after a mqtt command?

 Tested with the [ESP8266 Wi-Fi chip][esp8266].